KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tools-atom/README.md

 ## Optional - Customize Atom {#customize}
-There are additional things you can install to help customize your IDE and make it your own.
+There are optional plugins and themes you can install to help customize your IDE and make it your own.

 ### Additional Plugins
 * **Atom Beautify** - beautify your code.
 This means it will add indentations for you to make your code better organized and easier to read.